 The lack of spacers also pulls the legs in a couple of centimeters, which is good news for folding.
 Let’s try it.

 So as long as you have the custom CHANGE bike rack adapter, this rack from Amazon is a good option.
-We’ll include that adapter with all CHANGE bikes from here on.

 And the final decision is…

 If you want a more elegant solution, think you might be using large panniers, or simply want to add a rack later, then you can’t go wrong with the Axiom Uni-fit.
 We’ll eventually become an Axiom dealer, once we get around to the paperwork.
 In the meantime, there are a lot of Axiom dealers out there…